Six Nations call-up for Cooney possible - Townsend

 Last updated on .From the section Irish Rugby

-Scotland coach Gregor Townsend says John Cooney reached out to him about switching allegiances from Ireland and that he could add the Dublin-born scrum-half to his Six Nations squad.
+Scotland coach Gregor Townsend says John Cooney reached out to him about switching allegiances from Ireland and he could add the Dublin-born scrum-half to his Six Nations squad.

 New World Rugby rules mean Cooney, who won the last of his 11 Ireland caps in February 2020, can play for Scotland towards the end of next month.